Special-K-s-Flightsim-Bots/DCSServerBot/docs/installation/dcsserverbot.md

     - Generate a value for `DATABASE_URL`
 - Configure `AUTOUPDATE` if Git is available
 - Search for configured server instances:
-    - Which are all subfolders of `Saved Games` which contains a `serverSettings.lua`
+    - Which are all sub-folders of `Saved Games` which contains a `serverSettings.lua`
     - Ask the user which instances should be added
     - Add a section to the ini file for each instance
 - Save all these settings in the file `dcsserverbot.ini`

 {: .warning }
 > If no PostgreSQL server installation is found, `install.py` will exit.
-> Then copy `dcsserverbot.ini` from the folder `config\sample` to `config` and cofig the bot manually.
+> Then copy `dcsserverbot.ini` from the folder `config\sample` to `config` and config the bot manually.

 {: .highlight }
-> Now a basic version of `dcsserverbot.ini` is stord in the subfolder `config`.
+> Now a basic version of `dcsserverbot.ini` is stored in the sub-folder `config`.
 > But this file must be edited to fill in some missing values!

 # Last configuration steps

 - Open `dcsserverbot.ini` with a text editor, like [notepad++]
-- Search all occurences of `<see documentation>` and replace them with the rigt value
+- Search all occurrences of `<see documentation>` and replace them with the right value
     - This will be all needed Discord channels you have created earlier
-        - Copy the ID from Discord and past them into the file
+        - Copy the ID from Discord and paste them into the file
     - If no DCS installation is found, you need to add it manually
     - Change value of the setting `OWNER`
-        - That is Discord ID of the bots owner (that's you!).
+        - That is Discord ID of the bot's owner (that's you!).
         - If you don't know your ID, go to your Discord profile, make sure "Developer Mode" is enabled under "Advanced", go to "My Account", press the "..." besides your profile picture and select "Copy ID"
 - If you want to use custom Role names add the section `ROLES` (see [Prepare Discord Server] for details)